On the flyway to home: Get to know Canada's migratory birds

-From May to September, this sparrow-sized bird that has one of the most limited breeding and wintering ranges in North America can be found on the summits of Green and White mountains in the Appalachians in Quebec, and in areas of New Brunswick and Nova Scotia.
+From May to September, this sparrow-sized bird, with one of the most limited breeding and wintering ranges in North America, can be found on the summits of Green and White mountains in the Appalachians in Quebec, and in areas of New Brunswick and Nova Scotia.

-From late April to August, this endangered shorebird can be seen dotting the sand and pebble beaches and saline wetlands.
-NCC properties in Atlantic Canada and the prairies provide stopover and nesting habitat for this species.
+From late April to August, this endangered shorebird can be seen dotting sand and pebble beaches and saline wetlands.
+NCC properties in Atlantic Canada and the Prairies provide stopover and nesting habitat for this species.

 From April to September, this endangered, flashy yellow warbler can be found in southwestern Ontario, including on NCC's Backus Woods property.
-They are one of two warbler species in North America that nest in small tree cavities.
+It is one of two warbler species in North America that nests in small tree cavities.

-From May to September, this medium-sized songbird migrates from southern Canada and northern U.S. to their wintering grounds in southern South America — one of the world’s longest migrations (20,000 kilometres) of any North American songbird.
-They can be spotted across Canada on many NCC properties with grasslands.
+From May to September, this medium-sized songbird migrates from southern Canada and northern U.S. to its wintering grounds in southern South America — one of the world’s longest migrations (20,000 kilometres) of any North American songbird.
+It can be spotted across Canada on many NCC properties with grasslands.